dominusmi/bitcoingraph/README.md

     systemctl start neo4j

-### Step 4: Enable synchronization with Bitcoin block chain
+### Step 4: Enable synchronization with Bitcoin blockchain

 Bitcoingraph provides a synchronisation script, which reads blocks from bitcoind and writes them into Neo4j.
 It is intended to be called by a cron job which runs daily or more frequent.
 For performance reasons it is no substitution for